-After the Inca Trail, the Salkantay Trek is the 2nd most popular trek to Machu Picchu, is listed as one of the 25 best treks in the world by National Geographic Adventure Travel Magazine.
+After the Inca Trail, the Salkantay Trek is the 2nd most popular trek to Machu Picchu and is listed as one of the 25 best treks in the world by National Geographic Adventure Travel Magazine.
 On this 3 day hike to the Salkantay snowy, considered a god in Cusco with 6271 meters of altitude, we will cross over beautiful Andean landscapes, and we will have the possibility of observing Condors and Alpacas in their natural habitat.
 It is a new alternative to the traditional Inca Trail to Machu Picchu.
 The train is an avant-garde adventure experience for travelers seeking authenticity or more privacy, offering spectacular landscapes.
 With more impressive surroundings, the Salkantay hike offers you the chance of calm but rich meditation, the trek offers tranquility and contemplation of nature.

 Day 01: Cusco – Soraypampa – Wayracmachay – Los Andenes